 Venice Simplon-Orient-Express’ Paris to Amalfi Coast route

-The iconic Venice Simplon-Orient-Express will introduce a new route from Paris to Italy’s Amalfi Coast in May 2026.
+The iconic Venice Simplon-Orient-Express will introduce a new route from Paris to Italy’s Amalfi Coast next month.

 The trip includes other off-board experiences as well, such as a picturesque boat tour along the Amalfi coast, cooking classes with local experts and produce, painting classes and a guided tour to Pompeii, among others.